What types of cockroaches are common in South Carolina?

 How do you get rid of cockroaches?

 DIY cockroach solutions that you may purchase from big box stores cannot provide a complete solution.
-To eradicate a cockroach infestation from your home and property, the best option is to contact a cockroach control professional.
+To eradicate a cockroach infestation from your home and property, the best option is to contact a trusted pest control expert with experience in cockroach control.
 A professional can provide accurate identification and inspection services.
 Treatment solutions will get to the root of the cockroach infestation, completely eliminating them and preventing their return.

 The Original Bugman Pest Elimination, Inc. offers highly-effective pest control services in Lexington, Columbia and throughout the Midlands of South Carolina.
 Our residential and commercial pest control plans work to solve problems you may be experiencing with cockroaches and other common house-invading pests.
-Reach out to us to learn more about our cockroach control services.
-We are here to help!
+To learn more about our cockroach control services or to get started today, call now to schedule an appointment.
+We're here to help you with all your pest control needs!

 Helpful Cockroach Articles